Ann Carroll Fitzhugh

 Ann Carroll Smith (née Fitzhugh; 1805–1875) was an American abolitionist, mother of Elizabeth Smith Miller, and the spouse of Gerrit Smith.
 Her older brother was Henry Fitzhugh.

 Ann and Gerrit Smith's Peterboro, New York, home was a station on the Underground Railroad.
 Known as "Nancy," Ann Fitzhugh Smith frequently traveled via an enclosed carriage to permit her carriage to be used, in her absence, to convey veiled fugitives on their way to Canada.

+Ann, the ninth of twelve children, was reared in the slave state of Maryland by the William Frisby Fitzhugh family, owners of over 60 slaves.
+When she was about twelve in 1817, the family sold their Maryland property, most of their slaves, and moved to near Rochester.

-In 1822, Fitzhugh – living in Rochester, New York, and formerly of Hagerstown, Maryland – married Gerrit Smith.
+In 1822, Fitzhugh married Gerrit Smith.
 She was devout and was influential in her husband's religious conversion and beliefs about social reform and slavery.
+They had met because a brother of Gerrit's first wife, Wealtha Backus, had married Ann's sister Rebecca in 1819.

 Abolitionist

 The Smith household hosted both abolitionist and early suffrage meetings in the pre-Civil War period.
 As a child in Chewsville, near Hagerstown, Maryland, she was given a slave, Harriet Sims, who was sold and was further enslaved in Kentucky, with her spouse Samuel Russell.
 Ann and Gerrit located the Russells, purchased their freedom in 1841, and aided them in settling at Peterboro.

 The Smith couple had joined the abolition movement fully in October 1835, after a meeting of the New York State Anti-Slavery Society in Utica, New York, was forcibly broken up by local pro-slavery sympathizers.
 The couple interceded from the audience, and offered the Peterboro mansion as a safe haven to reconvene the gathering.
-Therewas no other offer.
+There was no other offer.
 As the crowd that showed up was too large for Smith's house, the meeting was moved to the largest building in Peterboro, the Presbyterian Church.

 While Ann's daughter Elizabeth attended a Quaker school in Philadelphia, Ann stayed in the city for extended periods during 1836-37 and 1839.
 These stays brought Ann into the circle of Lucretia and James Mott, abolitionists C.C.
 Burleigh and Mary Grew.
 Ann and her daughter taught Sunday school in one of Philadelphia's African-American communities.